-Any questions prior to the submission of your proposal maybe directed to the Corporate Communications Manager.
+Any questions prior to the submission of your proposal maybe directed to the Partnerships and Community Engagement Manager.

 The MAC will endeavour to advise you within four weeks of receipt of your proposal on the status of your application.
 Due to the large number of proposals we receive, we are not able to enter into individual discussion about each proposal.

 We will evaluate the proposal based on the information provided and contact you.

 The MAC appreciates your interest in the road safety and looks forward to receiving your application.

 It's amazing to learn how many people are getting into riding these days.
 But with so many of us on the road, there's a flip side.
 On average 3 riders die and more than 500 are injured on South Australian roads each year -- at a cost of over $20million in Compulsory Third Party insurance.

 The Santos Tour Down Under is the perfect place to promote the 'Be Safe, Be Seen' campaign.
 The aim of the campaign is to promote a safer mind-set amongst riders and motorists.
 At the end of the day we don't want anyone seriously hurt or killed on our roads.
 We want a safer riding community for all.

 The Motor Accident Commission (MAC) has partnered with PainAdelaide to share cycling safety messages and support its work in the pain science field.

 PainAdelaide, based at the University of South Australia, is recognised as a centre of excellence in pain science.
 Chronic pain is a significant world health issue and PainAdelaide brings together pain researchers, clinicians and stakeholders.